Available as a podcast!

 The officer must convince the justice that they did nothing by word, act or gesture that made you think things would go better for you if you spoke to the officer or things could go worse if you didn’t speak to the officer.

 If you do not believe you spoke voluntarily or wish the officer to attempt to prove it, the justice will conduct a mini-hearing to determine if the police officer is able to “prove voluntariness” beyond a reasonable doubt.
-The legal term for this mini-hearing is a Latin term: “voir dire”.
+The legal term for this mini-hearing is “voir dire”.
 You are entitled to be a witness in the mini-hearing and tell the justice about what you saw and heard the police officer say and do and how that made you feel.

 However, if you agree that you spoke voluntarily to the officer no mini-hearing is necessary, and the officer will tell the justice what they believe you said.